jovialniyo93/deep_learning_for_malaria_detection/README.md

 ## Getting Started

-**To run the script please use this file on Google Colab or Jupyter Notebook:**
+**To run the script please use these files on Google Colab or Jupyter Notebook:**

 ```Scripts``` folder contains all scripts used to train and test models.
 More details on how to train and test the code is mentioned inside ```Scripts``` folder.